~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 I went back to my curbside perch as I waited for an Uber & watched ðe canada geese waddling-around on ð' lawn beside me.

 I was picked-up by a very kind fella w' whom I chatted about many þings like birds & DDT & housing costs & warm weaðer & moose.
-It's just ðat sort of interaction, w' ð' kindest strangers, which makes life just so grand.
+It's just ðat sorta interaction, w' ð' kindest strangers, which makes life just so grand.

 At last, I was back in my car, & homebound.